 At the eighth grade, students should be able to classify substances on the basis of characteristic physical properties and recognize that substances can be grouped according to similar chemical and physical properties.
-They should differentiate between elements, compounds, and mixtures in terms of their composition.
+They are expected to differentiate between elements, compounds, and mixtures in terms of their composition.
 They also are expected to have a beginning understanding of the particulate structure of matter in terms of atoms and molecules.

 Students should have a clear understanding of the properties of matter.
-They should describe methods of separating mixtures based on their physical properties; define solutions; and recognize the factors that affect the rate at which materials dissolve.
+They should describe methods of separating mixtures based on their physical properties, define solutions, and recognize the factors that affect the rate at which materials dissolve.
 Students also are expected to demonstrate knowledge of some properties and uses of metals and water, and be able to compare properties of acids and bases.

 In the area of chemical change, students are expected to recognize the differences between physical and chemical changes and demonstrate basic knowledge of conservation of matter during these changes.
-Students also are expected to recognize the need for oxygen in rusting and burning and the relative tendency of familiar substances to undergo these types of reactions.
-In addition, they should be able to identify common reactions that absorb or give off heat.
+In addition, they should be able to identify common reactions that release or absorb heat.
+Students also are expected to recognize the need for oxygen in rusting, tarnishing, and burning and the relative tendency of familiar substances to undergo these types of reactions.
 Chemistry: Classification and Composition of Matter

 - 1. Classify or compare substances on the basis of characteristic physical properties that can be demonstrated or measured (e.g., density, thermal or electrical conductivity, solubility, melting or boiling point, magnetic properties). - 2.
 Recognize that substances may be grouped according to similar chemical and physical properties; describe properties of metals that distinguish them from nonmetals. - 3.
-Differentiate between pure substances (elements and compounds) and mixtures (homogeneous and heterogeneous) on the basis of their formation and composition, and provide or identify examples of each (solid, liquid, gas). - 4.
-Describe the structure of matter in terms of particles, including molecules as combinations of atoms (e.g., H_2O , O_2 , CO_2) and atoms as being composed of subatomic particles (electrons surrounding a nucleus containing protons and neutrons).
+Differentiate between pure substances (elements and compounds) and mixtures (homogeneous and heterogeneous) on the basis of their formation and composition, and provide or identify examples of each (may be solid, liquid, or gas). - 4.
+Describe the structure of matter in terms of particles, including molecules as combinations of atoms (e.g., $H_2O$ , $O_2$ , $CO_2$ ) and atoms as composed of subatomic particles (electrons surrounding a nucleus containing protons and neutrons).